Backend User Permissions

 Check Power BI API Responses

-- Refresh frontend Go back to Curator’s frontend and refresh the page
+- Refresh frontend: Go back to Curator’s frontend and refresh the page.

 -